Best Things To Do In Philadelphia

 You can see where Ben and his wife Deborah were buried at the Christ Church Burial Ground in Philadelphia.
 There is a small fee to get in the cemetery, but you can see the grave from the outside.
 We didn’t go in, both of these pictures were taken from the outside.
 You can also place a penny on his grave.

 Only in Philadelphia can you visit the very first Post Office in the United States.
 The postal workers here wear colonial-style clothing and use a quill and inkwell to write — a living portrayal of a bygone Colonial lifestyle.
 People come from all over to mail letters here, because letters mailed from this post office are hand-canceled with an exclusive postmark.
 Definitely send yourself a post card from here as a memento of your trip!
+One of the most popular things to do in Philadelphia is have your wedding invitations mailed from this post office!

 Boathouse Row is another unique historic site in Philadelphia.

 At the entrance to Philadelphia’s Chinatown neighborhood stands the colorful 40-foot Friendship Gate.
 This international neighborhood features unique shops and the best Chinese, Korean, Vietnamese, and Thai food in the city!
-(More on that in another post! :))

 Another highlight of the trip was visiting the Philadelphia Magic Gardens.
+This is one of our favorite things to do in Philadelphia!!

 The Magic Gardens are a unique, vibrantly embellished outdoor art installation.